 Tips to prevent issues when taking online exams

-Here are a few tips to prevent issues before/while taking exams online:
+Here are a few suggested tips to help prevent issues before/while taking exams online:

 - Ensure your computer has the latest Operating System updates, and FREE of viruses and spyware.